ArielBXD/Visual-Mouse/README.md

 # Visual-Mouse

-the program used mainly for streamers who want to show their mouse during a gameplay
+The program used mainly for streamers who want to show their mouse during a gameplay

 used JRE JavaSE-14